neuronets/kwyk/README.md

 3. `output_entropy`: This file contains the estimated entropy at each voxel.
 4. `output_uncertainty`: A json file that contains the average uncertainty of the input.

-If output files exist, the program will overwrite them if the option `--overwrite yes` is given.
+If output files exist, the program will overwrite them only if the option `--overwrite yes` is given.

 You can pass more than one input file to the container. the output will be saved with `prefix` added to input filename.

 ```
 singularity run -B $(pwd):/data -W /data --nv kwyk_latest-gpu.sif -m bvwn_multi_prior -n 2 \